Vika-Grib/Airbnb_Clone_Django_Next.js/README.md

 # Djangobnb - Fullstack Airbnb clone - Next.js 14 / React, Tailwind, Django, Django Rest Framework

-This repository is for the frontend part of my video tutorial series.
-You can find it here: [YOUTUBE PLAYLIST](https://www.youtube.com/playlist?list=YOUR_PLAYLIST_ID)
+This repository is for the backend part

 ## Things you will learn and implement